close

 School Lunch, Bento Style: Make It Healthy And Interesting

-This is not a typical blog post of mine, replete with recipes.
+This is not a typical blog post of mine, complete with recipes.
 I know that it’s back-to-school time for us and a lot of other families.
 The dread of packing school lunches can be a daunting task for parents, myself included.
 So this is a photo post to inspire you with lunch ideas as you welcome in the new school year.
 Nothing here is fancy, special, or requires extra time; it’s more about real food and ideas of how to make a better school lunch this Fall.

 Let’s start with the basics.
 Lunchtime is a critically important time for children, socially and mentally speaking.
 It provides a much-needed break, a time to refuel.
 Eating is an important part of this.
 Kids burn a tremendous amount of energy in their day, and unlike adults, they are constantly growing.
 Packing a healthy lunch is very important, and I feel the cornerstone in helping to instill healthy eating habits in your children early on.
 Particularly with childhood obesity on the rise, giving our children fresh, healthful choices as much as possible is a great place to start.